 Your Impact Project serves as your dissertation for the MRA.
 An Impact Project is the application of knowledge into action demonstrating that you can apply what you are learning in the real world in a way that is regenerative to communities and ecosystems.
 Impact Projects are comprised of work in the field and a write-up presented for credit.
 We accept Impact Projects of all kinds.
 Please submit a proposal to the MRA Coordinator and they will work with you to design a successful experience.

-Tuition and Fees: There are no hidden fees.
+Tuition and Fees: There are no hidden fees and you do not have to pay the entire fee at once.
 You pay for courses only as you take them.
 All courses at the Master’s level are $200 per credit.
 This means that you will pay approximately $6,000 for the 30 credit MRA program.
 Some of our partner courses have additional registration fees.
 In those cases, we require a written post-paper to be submitted demonstrating the knowledge you gained from the experience and will charge $200 per credit to apply the credit transfer to the MRA.
 In order to successfully complete your Impact Project, you may incur additional expenses such as travel, etc., and you will be responsible for those fees.
 The MRA is designed as a two-year Master’s program but the duration of the program depends on the student.
-It can be started anytime and the student determines the pace of learning.
+It can be started anytime, and the student determines the pace of learning.

 For more information, see the Ubiquity University Student Handbook